-Terri-Lynn was nominated by Peter Lantin, President of the Haida Nation.
-He noted in his nomination that Terri-Lynn, gid7ahl-gudsllaay, “is a lawyer and citizen of the Haida Nation.
-The founding Executive Director of EAGLE (Environmental-Aboriginal Guardianship through Law and Education), she ‘has devoted her entire career to protecting ecological and cultural Rights’, including as lead counsel in the successful 2004 Supreme Court of Canada challenge to protect old-growth forests and the resulting reconciliation over Haida Gwaii.”
+Terri-Lynn Williams-Davidson, gid7ahl-gudsllaay, is a lawyer and citizen of the Haida Nation.
+The founding Executive Director of EAGLE (Environmental-Aboriginal Guardianship through Law and Education), she has devoted her entire career to protecting ecological and cultural rights, including as the lead lawyer in the Haida’s successful 2004 Supreme Court of Canada challenge to protect old-growth forests and the resulting reconciliation over Haida Gwaii.

 The Andrew Thompson award was established in 2002 by West Coast Environmental Law and the Thompson family as a legacy to the late Dr. Andrew Thompson, a pioneer in the fields of environmental and natural resource law.
 The 2014 award recognized individuals who have made an exceptional contribution to the fields of environmental and Aboriginal law or to the revitalization, recognition and/or enforcement of Indigenous environmental law.